Private walking tour in the historic centre of Utrecht

 Also: Modern architecture discussions include De Stijl era with, Gerrit Rietveld, the famous modern-style Truus Schröder-Schräder house and important adjacent buildings.

-The square between the Dom tower and the Dom church.
+The square between the Cathedral, Dom tower and the Dom church.
 The intermediate part, once connecting the tower and apsis was blown to smithereens during a tremendous storm in 1674, at 7.30 PM on August 1.

 To the right of the photo we see a replica of the Jelling stone, the famous inscribed rock from Jelling, Denmark commemorating the switch to Christianity.